 (iii) The portion of the wavefront of the light from a distant star intercepted by the Earth.

-(ii) The shape of a wavefront is a parallel odd in the case of a light emerging out of a convex lens when a point source is placed at its focus.
+(ii) The shape of the wavefront of the light emerging from a convex lens when the point source is placed at its focus is parallel odd.

 (i) The refractive index of glass is 1.5.
 What is the speed of light in glass?
-Speed of light in a vacuum is ( 3.0 x 108 m s-1 )
+The speed of light in a vacuum is ( 3.0 x 108 m s-1 )

 (i) Refractive Index of glass,